 God’s evangelists are being tortured in prison cells, it is good to know

-that Jesus is not only with them but has even led them to there,
+that Jesus is not only with them but has even led them there,

 who promises grace to endure their hardships, and just as importantly to the

-evangelist, He promises fruit in the form of human souls won to Christ through
+evangelist, He promises human souls as the fruit of their labor won to Christ through

 (66g)